ECN-info-MEDEV/tp-devmo-leo-corentin-crewmate/README.md

 </ol>

 ## List of events
+The Event List Screen is composed of a List of Event, with a picture for each event, a title, the event's organizer name and the date of the event.
+Each event have their own informations.
+There is also two button, for edit and delete the events, but currently, theses button have no functionnality implemented

+When the user click on an event, it open a specific page with the informations of the event, with the title, the picture, the date, the name of the organizer, and the description of the event
   <!---
 Corentin, décrit ta liste ici, et le comportement quand tu cliques sur un event
 --->